HaniAmmar/Qentem-Engine/Documentation/Template.md

 {if case="..." true="..." false="..."}
 ```

-Inline condition.
-[ALE](https://github.com/HaniAmmar/Qentem-Engine/blob/main/Documentation/ALE.md) takes the `case` value to evaluate it, and if the returned value is a positive number, it will print the value inside `true`.
+Inline if condition uses the `case` value for evaluation, and if the returned value is a positive number, it will print the value inside `true`.
 Otherwise, `false`'s value is used.

 ```txt
 {if case="1" true="one" false="not one"} // Fine.